Melapalayam: Education

+CBSE SCHOOL -> Al Madinah Public School, a CBSE-affiliated institution, is also located in Melapalayam.

 Mosques

 There are more than 100 mosques in the neighborhood, many containing cemeteries.
 Major mosques are located at the ends of streets.
 The majority of mosques are 'Waqf' registered and are administrated by local residents, usually residents of the particular Mohalla.

 Culture

 Islam and Hindu celebrations and ceremonies are common in the neighborhood.